ElAwbery/Lucky_Egg/README.md

  - The __pokemon_species__ class keeps track of individual pokemon counts.
 Because the family class now tracked the species' stages, the __pokemon_species__ class no longer required separate stage subclasses.
  - Added HTML template variables to a __get_html__ method in the __pokemon_species__ class.
  - Removed the sub classes that now had no methods or attributes of their own.
- - Added a new html template variable for baby pokemon pages.
+ - Added a new HTML template variable for baby pokemon pages.
 (The previous code did not include the baby stage of Pokemon evolution sequences.)

 Normalized the database to reflect the new class structure:
  - Wrote two new database tables with names identical to the __pokemon_species__ and __pokemon_family__ classes.
 The __ORM_class__ code uses class names to access database tables.